Sources of funding

 Master’s - operated in a similar way to undergraduate loans.
 In 2018/19, the most that can be borrowed is £10,609, these are non-means-tested and cover tuition fees and living expenses.
-You can find out more and check eligibility at Student Finance - Postgraduate Funding.
+More information can be found here.

-PhDs – loans will be introduced from 2018/19.
+PhDs – loans will be introduced from 1 August 2018.
 Worth up to £25,000, these will be non-means-tested, and will cover tuition fees, maintenance or any other study-related costs.
 They're aimed at students who have lived in England for the last three years for a reason other than study.
 More information can be found here.

 Scholarships and grants

 - The university at which you will be studying may offer scholarships.
 Find out about scholarships offered by Brunel.
 To be entitled to any scholarship you will need to apply and be accepted on to the course.